Northern Lights.mn supports emerging and established artists creating innovative art in the public sphere. Join us with your gift today.

 Northern Spark returns to to Minneapolis in 2014.
 Your support now helps us continue to create a platform for participation for artists of all career levels and organizations of all sizes.

 Art(ists) On the Verge is an intensive, mentor-based fellowship program for 5 Minnesota-based, emerging artists or artist groups working experimentally at the intersection of art, technology, and digital culture.
 AOV is generously supported by the Jerome Foundation and 2014 will be our sixth year of programming.
 AOV supports artists at this critical point in their careers with intensive mentor resources and rigorous critique, skill development and technical support, and funding and an exhibition opportunity for a project that stretches capacity and achieves a new level of artistic accomplishment.
 The AOV experience is designed to be a watershed artistic experience that launches its fellows into a new career stage, opening the door to new opportunities for them and creating an annual opportunity for Minnesota audiences to experience innovative, provocative, media-based art.

 Northern Lights has commissioned, co-commissioned and co-presented many extraordinary artists as part of our work creating art experiences for Minnesota audiences in partnership with organizations such as the Minneapolis Convention Center and City of Minneapolis, Union Depot and Ramsey County, the Minnehaha Creek Watershed District, and the Minnesota State Fair.

 Your support makes Northern Lights.mn's work in 2014 possible.

 Together we support innovative artists, spark important ideas, and build supportive audiences.
 And we need your help to keep all of these great programs going.

-Your gift during Give to the Max makes a big difference for the coming year, helping us to reach more audiences, support more artists and sustain Northern Spark annually.
+Your tax-deductible donation makes a big difference for the coming year, helping us to reach more audiences, support more artists and sustain Northern Spark annually.